 - Comprehensive pre-departure material

-- Aqua-Firma automatically offsets the Carbon Emissions of your polar voyage
+- Aqua-Firma automatically addresses the Carbon Emissions of your polar voyage

 and flights booked through us in getting to and from your voyage.